You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Absolute quantification answers the question how many templates were amplified?
 Answering this question is important for some applications such as viral load measurements and gene copy number determination.

 In this case, determining the total copy number for a specific virus or gene may be important in order for you to report a value to be compared with a threshold.
+For instance, an individual can hold more viral copies than others, and it can serve as a diagnostic for illness.

 Relative quantification compares expression of gene A with respect to a gene B (control).